NEW! FREE DOWNLOADS

 These eight-week downloadable courses are great option for students who can't attend our classes, or simply want to experience the teachings at their own pace.
-Captured live with teacher George Haas, each course includes eight recordings with instruction and guided meditations, class study materials and a free two month subscription to Morning Meditation to further support your progress.
-This is a fantastic way to expand upon your existing practice to help make it a daily commitment, or to dive in if you don't have a regular practice yet.
+Captured live with teacher George Haas, each course includes eight recordings with instruction and guided meditations, and class study materials.

 The Meaningful Life